mmomtchev/Forez/README.md

 To my great surprise, there were already two scientific papers by serious researchers in peer-reviewed journals discussing the local legend and the eventual origin of the name.
 Thomas Tomov had already done most of the ground-breaking work - including exhausting the very limited Bulgarian sources.
 As it was obvious that the name was transmitted orally - and was probably deformed - he had compiled an exhaustive list of all crusader knights whose name sounded vaguely similar - then he had proceeded to eliminate every single one of them.

 I went rapidly through his list - Friaize, Flandre, ...
 Forez.
-Forez! *Comte de Forez*!
+Forez! *Comte of Forez*!
 As a native speaker of Bulgarian who had lived for most of his adult life in France, the similarity of the pronunciation to the Bulgarian Kondofre was striking.
 In fact, a Bulgarian, unfamiliar with the French mute E sound, simply couldn't pronounce it better than this.

 Alas, given it was impossible to match him - part of the Fourth Crusade - or his son - part of the Barons Crusade - to the legend given their biographies.